yashvakil/NLPCosmosQA/README.md

 # NLPCosmosQA

+### Progress
+1. Read [CosmosQA](https://arxiv.org/abs/1909.00277) paper to get deep understanding of paper concepts.
+2. Run [Wilburone's model](https://github.com/samkit27/NLPCosmosQA/tree/master/wilburone/cosmosqa-master) as a baseline model
+3. Read Papers of DistilBERT and RoBERTa and try to implement them.
+4. Run DistilBERT model sucessfully.
+5. Implementation of Roberta model is going on.
+6. Error Analysis is distributed among team members and plan to seperate observations accroding to error analysis type provided in basic analysis section.

+### Contribution Info

+#### Samkit Shah :
+1. Read paper of [CosmosQA](https://arxiv.org/abs/1909.00277) , [BERT](https://arxiv.org/abs/1810.04805) to get deep understanding of paper concepts
+2. Get information of basic methods used in comprehension and Question answering based problems and stated it with error analysis in basic analysis section.
+3. Run [Wilburone's model](https://github.com/samkit27/NLPCosmosQA/tree/master/wilburone/cosmosqa-master) as a baseline model in the local system as well as on [Google Colab](https://colab.research.google.com/drive/1hJrzJutH7bKQ9r-wVQ9BqVxiLUE9qZOQ) by trying various batchsize, learning rates and epochs.
+4. Modified the code and Run Distilbert model and saved results in Result folder.
+5. Now understand the logic behind using multiway attention model provided in [CosmosQA](https://arxiv.org/abs/1909.00277) and plan to implement it with more advanced models.

-### Basic analysis
+### Basic analysis and Literature Review

 COSMOS QA: Machine Reading Comprehension with Contextual Commonsense Reasoning

 Model and Approach Analysis:
 There are two types of Baseline models.
-Reading Comprehensions and modifications on it and pretrained models.
+Reading Comprehensions and modifications on it and pretrained models, which are used as a general approaches for this problems.
 1. Sliding Windows
 2. Stanford Active Reader
 3. Gated Attention Reader